US: Drought-stricken states to get less from Colorado River

 After water levels at Lake Powell reached levels low enough to threaten hydropower production, federal officials said they would hold back an additional 480,000 acre-feet (more than 156 billion gallons or 592 million cubic meters) of water to ensure the dam could still produce energy.
 That water would normally course to Lake Mead.

-Under Tuesday’s reductions, Arizona is expected to lose slightly more water than it did this year, when 18% of its supply was cut.
+Under Tuesday’s reductions, Arizona will lose slightly more water than it did this year, when 18% of its supply was cut.
 In 2023, it will lose an additional 3%, an aggregate 21% reduction from its initial allocation.

-Mexico is expected to lose 7% of the 1.5 million acre-feet it receives each year from the river.
+Mexico will lose 7% of the 1.5 million acre-feet it receives each year from the river.
 Last year, it lost about 5%.
 The water is a lifeline for northern desert cities including Tijuana and a large farm industry in the Mexicali Valley, just south of the border from California’s Imperial Valley.

-Nevada is also set to lose water — about 8% of its supply — but most residents will not feel the effects because the state recycles the majority of its water used indoors and doesn't use its full allocation.
+Nevada also will lose water — about 8% of its supply — but most residents will not feel the effects because the state recycles the majority of its water used indoors and doesn't use its full allocation.
 Last year, the state lost 7%.

 Credit: John Locher